 The Driver personality style is all about power and ego.
 External validation by applause, commission checks, status, or atta-boys drives them to excel.

-They know what they know and they know it.
-If you are trying to manage them and you don’t know as much, you’ll be in the weaker position to reprimand or correct.
+They know what they know, and they know it.
+If you are trying to manage them and you don’t know as much, you’ll be in a weaker position to reprimand or correct them.

-In some ways they are the classic salesperson focused on doing the job of selling your merchandise or service.
-They particularly identify with the premium or luxury brands or services because they aren’t afraid of the price tags.
-They know that sales is just a game and they find their way to win it.
+In some ways, they are the classic salesperson focused on doing the job of selling your merchandise or service.
+They particularly identify with premium or luxury brands or services because they aren't afraid of price tags.
+They know that sales is just a game, and they find their way to win it.
 That fearlessness is in their blood.
-They set their sights on selling and they do it.
+They set their sights on selling, and they do it.